Dazcam/Bioinformatics-tutorials/pages/virtual_environments.md

 ### Python versions

-It’s important to note that different versions of particular language exist and some programs may only work properly within a particular version of a language.
+It’s important to note that different versions of particular language exist and programs may only work properly within a particular *version* of a language.
 As many bioinformatics scripts are written in python, older packages can be python 2 specific; python 2 is syntactically distinct from python 3.
-This means that if we want to use a program written in python 2 and our default python version is python 3 we need to chnage this explicitly by altering the default in you environment or calling python 2 in the shebang of your script.
+This means that if we want to use a program written in python 2 and our default python version is python 3 we need to change this explicitly by altering the default in the environment we're working in or calling python 2 explicitly in the shebang of your script.

 As we downloaded miniconda 3, our default python environment is python 3.
 We can check this by typing `python -V`.